3.

 The people of Hosea's day thought that keeping the ritual laws of sacrifice at the temple fulfilled their duty to God in full and how they treated others had no bearing on their relationship with God.
 This is why Hosea says, "I delight in loyalty (to God) rather than sacrifice.
 And in the knowledge of God (His laws) than burnt offerings" (Hosea 6:6).
 This is an example of parallelism, a Hebrew poetic device, where the second verse is parallel or similar to the first.

 In other words, the author says the same thing twice but in different ways.
 Here the point is that unfaithfulness or disobedience to God's word or will cannot be covered over or replaced by more ritual.
 In context Hosea's message is that mistreatment of others (which goes against God's will and word) cannot be covered over by religious observances or ritual.
-In other words, your prayers, praise, and worship is acceptable to God so long as you're treatment of other people is acceptable to Him as well.
+In other words, your prayers, praise, and worship are acceptable to God so long as your treatment of other people is acceptable to Him as well.
 A New Testament version of this is:

 By this all men will know that you are My disciples, if you have love for one another.